jabirjabzz/jabirjabzz/README.md

 ## 🌱 Learning & Growth

 I believe in continuous learning through hands-on projects and exploration.
-I'm always eager to connect with fellow enthusiasts and contribute to the open-source community.
+I'm always eager to connect with fellow enthusiasts and contribute to the open-source community. also i need your support because i'm still learning!!

 Let's connect and build something amazing! ✨